Your machines earn it in the pit. You lose it on the way to the office.

 Hour-meters drift between fuel events.
 Engine-hour servicing gets pushed because parts are still on the road from Tema.
 Operators rotate across machines and the behavioural variance hides inside the team average: fuel burn, output per hour, machine care.

-The GM holds the picture together by experience and instinct.
+The GM holds it together by instinct.
 That works at three excavators.
-It stops working when the fleet, operator pool, contract count, and reporting burden grow at the same time.
-By the time the gap reaches the IPC, the dispute is already happening.
+It breaks when fleet, operator pool, contract count, and reporting burden all grow at once.
+By the time the gap reaches the IPC, the dispute is already live.

 Three roles.
 Three versions of the same gap.